-There is a TV show that takes the sting away every Thursday.
+A TV show that takes the sting away sneezes.

-She picks up a crumbled ball of paper,
+She picks up a handful of crumbled paper,

 Her head knocks the swinging bulb.

-You’re going to fucking kill yourself in here.
+You’re going to fucking kill yourself in here, i say.

 She starts to read a terrible line in pencil,